-By the time you need a conveyancing solicitor, you’ll be well along with your Right to Buy purchase.
-After agreeing the terms of the offer notice you receive from your landlord, you’ll need to get your mortgage in place and instruct a conveyancer.
+By the time you need a conveyancer, you’ll be well along with your Right to Buy purchase.
+After agreeing the terms of the offer notice you receive from your landlord, you’ll need to get your mortgage in place and instruct a conveyancer to transfer legal ownership, which is known as conveyancing.
 Your legal professional will manage your purchase from here, so you need to choose a conveyancer who’s experienced in dealing with Right to Buy transactions.

-There are some differences compared to regular purchases, but as you’re already living in your home they shouldn’t cause you any additional stress aside from the odd extra bit of paperwork.
-Your conveyancer will deal with the council to sort out things such as the title deeds on your home and advise you on certain rights and obligations.
+There are some differences compared to regular purchases, such as extra paperwork and dealing with the council.
+However, your conveyancer will be there to help sort out everything out, such as, the title deeds on your home and advising you on certain rights and obligations.

-You don’t have to exchange contracts with your Right to Buy purchase, so your conveyancer will work straight towards completion.
-They’ll arrange for you to sign the transfer deed, and help you to settle any issues regarding outstanding or overpaid rent.
-Your conveyancer can also explain what would happen if you decide to sell your home within five years of buying it through Right to Buy, as you’ll have to repay the council a portion of the discount you received.
+You also, don’t usually have to exchange contracts with your Right to Buy purchase, so your conveyancer will work straight towards completion.
+They’ll arrange for you to sign the transfer deed and help you settle any issues regarding outstanding or overpaid rent.
+They’ll also explain what would happen if you decided to sell your home within five years of buying it through Right to Buy, as you’ll have to repay the council a portion of the discount you received.

 Disclaimer: The article above is only a rough guide to give you some idea of what’s involved with the Right to Buy Schemes and conveyancing.